Newly Elected Extension Council Members

 The University of Missouri Extension Council of Johnson County recently held an election to select council members to serve two year terms.
 Newly elected council members include:

 Kelly Fleming Southeast District

 Sofia Metcalf City of Warrensburg

 New members will begin their term on March 1, 2017.
 Council membership is open to all citizens through the election process as established by Missouri law.
 They provide oversight and guidance for all University of Missouri Extension programs conducted in Johnson County, including agriculture, 4-H and youth programs, community development, human environmental sciences, and others.
 University of Missouri Extension brings the resources of the University to the people of Johnson County.
 The Extension Center is located at 135 West Market in Warrensburg.
 For further information call 660-747-3193.

 Basic soil testing analyzes nutrient content and fertility status.
 Results include fertilizer and lime recommendations.
 Additional tests are available for nutrient management plans, environmental issues, potting mixes, compost, manure and water usage.
 Each sample should contain about 1½ cups of dry soil from 6 to 7 inches deep.
 Consult our soil testing publications for specific instructions.
-Results are typically provided within two weeks and cost $15 per sample.
-Soil samples should be dry.
-Wet samples will delay results.
-See flier (PDF) for more information.
+Results are typically provided within two weeks.